GalleriaJS/galleria/docs/flickr.rst

     | returns **Galleria.flickr**

-Modifies the default options for Galleria.flickr. options is an Object with your custom options that will override the defaults.
+Modifies the default options for ``Galleria.flickr``. **options** is an Object with your custom options that will override the defaults.

 .search(key, params, callback)
 ----------------------